NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 vertical cavity with a high aspect ratio and relatively narrow width.
 I’m not sure if a double facade cavity would meet the aspect ratio requirement.
-But I do know the Trombe wall algorithm is not picky about whether the inner wall is highly absorbant, or about any particular properties of the walls.
+But I do know the Trombe wall algorithm is not picky about whether the inner wall is highly absorbent, or about any particular properties of the walls.
 Actually the same basic algorithm is used by the window model to calculate the convection between the two panes of a window.
 The full reference is ISO 15099.